Blue laws in the United States: Liquor

 Wholesalers may deliver liquor to retailers at any time except on Sunday or Christmas; however, local distributors may deliver liquor to retailers only between 5 a.m. and 9 p.m. on any day except Sunday, Christmas or any day where the retailer is prohibited from selling liquor.

+Utah

+In Utah, the city of Highland enforces a local ordinance requiring retail businesses to remain closed at least one day a week.
+To align with local community culture, commercial entities universally select Sunday, effectively creating a local Sunday retail ban.
+A ballot measure to repeal the restriction failed in 2012, with 60 percent of voters opting to keep the law in place.

 Virginia

 Virginia historically had blue laws prohibiting all Sunday labor or business from 1610 to 1960, when the law was amended to allow household and other necessary work such as the operation of furnaces and the sale of newspapers.
 In 1974, the General Assembly wrote a new law which continued to prohibit Sunday labor but allowed exceptions for over 60 industries.
 In 1988, some store owners whose businesses were still prohibited from operating on Sunday sued the Commonwealth to try to overturn the law.
 In September of that year, the Supreme Court of Virginia ruled that the law was unconstitutional and therefore void, finally ending almost 400 years of blue laws.

 There are forms of hunting on Sunday that were illegal, such as deer, turkey, dove and duck, and other forms that were legal.
 The forms of Sunday hunting that were legal were hunting on licensed hunting preserves, bear hunting, raccoon hunting and fox hunting.